-The city of Bratislava is rapidly becoming a popular destination for weekend travellers from European countries and stag party enthusiasts.
-Low budget airlines, an interesting variety of stag party packages and great indoor and outdoor activities have made it a fabulous tourist spot.
+The city of Bratislava is rapidly becoming a popular destination for weekend travelers from European countries and stag party enthusiasts.
+Low-budget airlines, an interesting variety of stag party packages, and great indoor and outdoor activities have made it a fabulous tourist spot.

 Infrastructure investment in the city has very significant potential.
 There are plenty of construction developments and modern architectural plans glamorizing the city's skyline.
-On the other hand, nature blesses Bratislava and its countryside with a plethora of forests, rivers and lakes.
-Slovaks enjoy the contrast between nature's beauty and the materialistic offerings made by state-of-the-art malls, theatres, terminals and entertainment facilities.
+On the other hand, nature blesses Bratislava and its countryside with a plethora of forests, rivers, and lakes.
+Slovaks enjoy the contrast between nature's beauty and the materialistic offerings made by state-of-the-art malls, theaters, terminals, and entertainment facilities.